bartoli/btrust_articles/W03_rene_pickardt_contributions_to_LN.md

 ### Regarding privacy

 One of the arguments against using *max_htlc_msat* this way is privacy.
 One could agree that channels not disclosing their balance is actually a feature, and not a limitation.
 You don't want to disclose what payment is occurring.
 And if you publish your change of channel balances when updating *max_htlc_msat*, then it kind of is what you are doing.
+Because if someone is monitoring then change of balances of all your channels, they can guess the directions and amount sof some payments.

 Here is my answer:
 - I am running a routing node.
 So my personal transactions are not really visible.
 You may not want to do this if your node is only for personal use